mozilla/pkipolicy/rootstore/policy.md

 certificates, that are not technically constrained, and that directly or transitively chain to a certificate included in Mozilla’s root program MUST be audited in accordance with Mozilla’s Root Store Policy.
-If the CA has a currently valid audit report at the time of creation of the certificate, then the new certificate MUST appear on the CA's next periodic audit reports.
+If the CA operator has a currently valid audit report at the time of creation of the intermediate certificate, then the new intermediate certificate MUST appear on the CA operator's next periodic audit reports.

 ### 5.4 Precertificates ###
 Certificate Transparency precertificates are considered by Mozilla to be a binding intent to issue a certificate, as described in [section 3.2.1 of RFC 9162][9162-3.2.1] and its predecessor, RFC 6962, and thus in-scope for enforcing compliance with these requirements.
 Thus,